Developer-Mike/exam-exchange/README.md

 # Exam Exchange
-An exam exchange website made for self-hosting.
+An exam exchange website made for self-hosting and Built with NextJS and Supabase.
 Upload exams and benefit from other exams.
 No more advantages for those with older siblings.
 A solid system that ensures that you also have to upload your own exams.
 Customizable for any school.

-## Technical Details
-Built with NextJS and Supabase

 ## Install dependencies
 Run the command `npm install`